 RAICES formerly operated its own program providing social services to families after their release, including a post-release hotline for participants.
 While that program ended after a staffing shortage, Camero’s work in Houston continues the organization’s efforts.

-For refugee advocates, community management of asylum-seekers offers an alternative not only to detention and separation, but to more damaging alternatives like intensive supervision.
+For refugee advocates, community management of asylum-seekers offers an alternative not only to detention and separation but also to more damaging alternatives like intensive supervision.

 Additionally, they say, separating families adds to an already-whopping backlog of more than 685,000 cases that are jamming up immigration courts and leading to mass trials of immigrants.
 Border agents render children “unaccompanied” when they are separated, severing legal cases that would otherwise be processed together.
 Not only that, but the influx of children rendered unaccompanied by the state has also strained the resources of agencies tasked with their care.

 “The absurdity of the separations … is also a matter of resources.
-ORR is traditionally an under-resourced agency for all the responsibilities they have to care for these kids, so the numbers of kids who are going into their care who otherwise wouldn’t need to be in their care is really incredible,” said Jennifer Podkul, director of policy for Kids in Need of Defense, an organization which works to provide legal representation and due process for unaccompanied minors in the immigration system.
+[The Office of Refugee Resettlement] is traditionally an under-resourced agency for all the responsibilities they have to care for these kids, so the numbers of kids who are going into their care who otherwise wouldn’t need to be in their care is really incredible,” said Jennifer Podkul, director of policy for Kids in Need of Defense, an organization which works to provide legal representation and due process for unaccompanied minors in the immigration system.

 Lastly, case management has proven incredibly effective in terms of realizing compliance with immigration laws.
 Camero says, for instance, that none of her clients has ever missed a court appearance.
 They do sometimes run late to ICE check-ins, but that’s why one of the services she provides is transportation.